Malaysia Super League

-36 clubs have competed in the division since the inception of the Malaysia Super League in 2004, with eight teams winning the title (Selangor, Kedah Darul Aman, Kelantan, Sri Pahang, Perlis, Negeri Sembilan, LionsXII and Johor Darul Ta'zim).
-The current champions are Johor Darul Ta'zim, which won their ninth title in the 2022 edition.
+37 clubs have competed since the inception of the Malaysia Super League in 2004, with eight winning the title (Selangor, Kedah Darul Aman, Kelantan, Sri Pahang, Perlis, Negeri Sembilan, LionsXII and Johor Darul Ta'zim).
+The current champions are Johor Darul Ta'zim, which won their eleventh title in the 2024–25 edition.

 History

 Origins

 The Malaysia Super League was formed in 2004 following a decision by the Football Association of Malaysia (FAM) to privatise the league.
 The inaugural season started on 14 February 2004.
 As a result, the Malaysia Super League Sdn Bhd (or MSL Proprietary Limited) was created to oversee the marketing aspects of the league, but it was not fully privatised.

-The league has seen numerous changes to its format from eight clubs, at one point 14 clubs and now 12 clubs to accommodate changes to the league rules and withdrawal of certain clubs from the league in order to create a competitive environment and professional management among the clubs.
+The league has seen numerous changes to its format from eight clubs, at one point 14 clubs and now 12 clubs and then back to 14 clubs to accommodate changes to the league rules and withdrawal of certain clubs from the league in order to create a competitive environment and professional management among the clubs.

 Foundation

 The Malaysian League was revamped to be a fully professional league in 2004 which coined the creation of a new top-tier division, the Malaysia Super League.
-Between 2004 to 2006, the professional football league in Malaysia was divided into two levels and two groups:
+Between 2004 and 2006, the professional football league in Malaysia was divided into two levels and two groups: